 Instructions

-- Cook the couscous: Bring a large pot of salted water* to a boil.
-Season generously with salt.
-Add the couscous and cook according to package directions until al dente.
-Drain the couscous and rinse under cold water to stop the cooking process.
-Drain again, gently shaking the colander to remove excess water.
-Set aside.
+- Cook the couscous: Bring a large pot of water to a boil and then season the water generously with salt (SEE NOTES).
+Add the couscous and cook to al dente according to directions on the package.
+Then, drain the couscous and rinse under cold water to stop the cooking process.
+Next, drain again, gently shaking the colander to remove all the excess water.
+Set cooked couscous aside.

 - Make the dressing: In a measuring cup or small bowl, whisk together the remaining 6 tablespoons of the oil with the Dijon mustard, lemon juice, honey, lemon zest, ½ teaspoon salt and scant ¼ teaspoon pepper.
 Taste and adjust for seasoning with salt and pepper.* Set aside